chischte/insomnia-delay-library/README.md

 # insomnia-library

-**Library to add "no-sleep" delays and timeout functions to an Arduino program.**
+**Library to add "no-sleep" delays and timeout functions to an Arduino program**

 How to use the library to create a no-sleep-delay